Courtney Love

 Childhood and Adolescence

 Courtney Michelle Harrison was born in the summer of 1964 to Hank Harrison and Linda Carroll, in the heart of hippie culture—San Francisco.
 Her father worked as a technician for the band Grateful Dead (young Courtney is pictured on the cover of their debut album "Aoxomoxoa," bottom row, right), and her mother became a psychotherapist.
-Their home parties always gathered a variety of people who indulged in alcohol and drugs.
+Their house parties drew all kinds of people who freely indulged in alcohol and drugs.

 Courtney Love as a child